-The New York City Department of Design and Construction (DDC), on behalf of the New York City Department of Environmental Protection (NYCDEP), is proposing Capital Project No. SEQ200464, the College Point West Outfall and Infrastructure Improvement Project (see Figure 1).
+The New York City Department of Design + Construction (DDC), on behalf of the New York City Department of Environmental Protection (NYCDEP), is proposing Capital Project No. SEQ200463, the College Point North Outfall and Infrastructure Improvement Project (see Figure 1).
 The project site is located within several streetbeds in the neighborhood of College Point, Queens (see Figures 2 and 3).
 The project site, which is currently served by a combined (stormwater and sanitary) sewer system, is in a low-lying area and is therefore subject to street flooding and ponding.
-The proposed infrastructure improvements would reduce this flooding through new the installation of new storm sewers and the replacement of an existing outfall at the western end of Poppenhusen Avenue.
+The proposed infrastructure improvements would reduce this flooding through new the installation of new storm sewers and the installation of a new outfall at the northern terminus of College Place.
 The proposed improvements to the combined sanitary collection sewers would also bring that component of the sewer system into conformance with the current NYCDEP standards.
-In addition, the proposed water main installation would replace old, unlined cast iron pipe water mains thereby improving and upgrading water distribution and supply in the project area.
+In addition, the proposed water main installation would replace old, unlined cast iron pipe water mains, thereby improving and upgrading water distribution and supply in the project area.